Epidiapente

-In ancient Greek musical terminology the term epidiapente indicated an interval a perfect fifth higher.
-This meaning was also used by western European composers of the Renaissance, and can even be found as late as the Musical Offering of J.S.
-Bach.
-In that case, it was used in the 'Fuga canonica in epidiapente' to indicate that the second (unwritten) voice was to enter a fifth higher.
+In music of ancient Greece, the term epidiapente indicated an interval a perfect fifth higher.
+This meaning was also used by western European composers of the Renaissance, and can even be found as late as The Musical Offering of J. S. Bach.
+In that case, it was used in the "Fuga canonica in epidiapente" to indicate that the second (unwritten) voice was to enter a fifth higher.
+Friedrich Wilhelm Marpurg described in 1801 a canon to the upper fifth as canon in diapente.

+The term 'hypodiapente' designated canons at the lower fifth.